Mission-to-Mars-Penrice-Poltair/Cryptic-Coders/README.md

 ### What we will do less of tomorrow
 Waiting (hopefully) and no panicking.
 ## Day 2 Retrospective
+Today we got a lot done and completed many stories.
+We also got good at using our softwares and de-bugging our codes quickly.
+We had quite a few errors but, after many trials we managed to fix them.
+Tomorrow we will hopefully complete all of the stories and finish our work.
+Waiting (hopefully).
 ## Final Retrospective

 This is the readme.
 Formatting of text is as follows.